ail3ngrimaldi/ail3ngrimaldi/README.md

 ### Hi there 👋

-I'm Ailen Grimaldi, I'm currently learning in Henry, which is a new remote academy from Argentina.
+My name is Ailen Grimaldi, I'm currently learning in Henry, which is a new remote academy from Argentina.

 I'm looking for knowledge and a space where I can apply it and learn as much as possible.